Usefulness of BVR combat

 Radar failure, electric generator malfunction.
 Evaded several enemy missiles and was shot down by friendly SAM.

 “Once there, the GCI advised them that both were detected by the NATO aircraft, but would not indicate the kind of a threat.
 This was a tragic mistake: Maj.
 Peric led his wingman into a climb, and straight into three AIM-120 missiles fired by two USAF F-15Cs that were on a patrol over Tuzla.
 Two missiles hit home, destroying both MiGs: after evading one AIM-120, Maj.
 Peric’s aircraft was hit and he ejected safely, but Capt.
 Radosavljevic was killed.”

 Apparently no missile or radar warner.

-No quotes indicate existence of countermeasures.
+No quotes indicate existence of countermeasures, and many of MiGs had no radar warners either.
 At least two MiG-29 kills happened at visual range, too, as photos exist.
-Again, many MiG-29s had RWRs, and none had jammers.

 Even Eastern German pilots had less than 500 hours in the MiG-29 by 1995.

 “”The Fulcrum doesn’t have the crisp movements of an F-16,” Sparrow continued.
 ‘You need to be an octopus in the MiG29 to work the avionics.
 Those German pilots have it tough.
 Just to get a simple lock on and fire a missile may take a half dozen hands-off switches or so.
 We can do the same with a flick of the thumb while we are looking at the HUD.
 F-16 pilots also have a significant sight advantage.
 A couple of hundred feet advantage can make a difference in air-to-air combat; the actual difference is more significant than that.
 MiG29 pilots have a tough time checking their six o’clock.
 Their canopy rail is higher.
 They can lose sight of us even when flying BFM.””